ericwq/nvide/README.md

 -rw-r--r--   1 qiwang  staff   572 Feb 10 14:45 id_rsa.pub
 ```

-add your certificate to the SSH agent.
+it's a good idea to add your keys to the SSH agent.
 ```sh
 $ ssh-add /Users/qiwang/.ssh/id_rsa
 ```

-## Build openrc-nvide image
+### Build openrc-nvide image

-Run the following commands to build the SSH/mosh image by yourself.
-Please note that SSH/mosh image is based on `ericwq057/nvide:0.8.4`.
-You need the latest base image to build the SSH/mosh image.
+With the generated keys and passwords for your accounts, it's time to build the `openrc-nvide` image.
+Please note the `openrc-nvide` image is based on `nvide:0.8.4`.
+You need [base image](#build-base-image) to build the `openrc-nvide` image.

 ```sh
 $ docker build --build-arg ROOT_PWD=password \